MaorAssayag/ChessVision/Python/python-chess library/readme.txt

-Those files was changed, simply copy them to the orginal chess-python library
+Those files were changed, simply copy them to the orginal chess-python library